Growing your own salad garden is the easiest and most cost-effective way of having fresh organic salads in your kitchen at all times. Here is how.

 3. Plastic bottle tower

-You could easily make plastic bottle towers with old plastic bottle, a pair of scissors, a knife, some starter plants and soil.
+You could easily make plastic bottle towers with an old plastic bottle, a pair of scissors, a knife, some starter plants, and soil.
 You need bottle caps with all bottles as they will help in the watering process.
 First, drill small holes in the center of each bottle cap.
 Next, cut the bottoms off the bottles.
-Turn your bottle upside down and fill with soil.
+Turn your bottle upside down and fill it with soil.
 Make sure that your soil is loose enough for the plants to go into them.

 You could attach these bottles on a wire mesh fence, a wooden fence, on top of a tube, or hang them on the wall to plant your herbs and salads.
 You could place several bottles on top of each other to make a vertical tower.
 You just need a hole cut into the top of each bottle for plants to grow and a small hole in the bottom for water to drain.